garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ![UI Page 2](/images/project-assets/emx-uiguide2.png)

 #### Interaction Map
 A interaction map was also included with deliverables.
+We focused on making making the map as thorough as possible to document the user flow for EMX's developers.

 [Click to here to view a hi-resolution version (PDF)](/documents/emx-interaction-map.pdf)